-A multi-modal instructional delivery method where the college has the option to deliver the online portion of a curriculum course synchronously, asynchronously, or both as long as 100% of the instruction is offered face to face with the instructor in a physical classroom.
+HYBRID FLEXIBLE (HYFLEX) - A multi-modal instructional delivery method where the college has the option to deliver the online portion of a curriculum or continuing education course synchronously, asynchronously, or both as long as 100% of the instruction is offered face to face with the instructor in a physical classroom.
 Students may choose to attend the regularly scheduled in-person session or the online option on a session by-session basis.

-Standards and Learning Goals in Online or Distance Learning Courses
+Standards and Learning Goals in Online or Distance Learning Courses on Colleges (SACSCOC).

-Online or distance learning courses at Martin Community College are conducted with the same academic rigor as face-to-face courses and comply with the Principles of Accreditation of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Distance learning courses at Martin Community College are conducted with the same academic rigor as face-to-face courses and comply with the Principles of Accreditation of the Southern Association of Colleges and Schools Commission

-- Students in online or distance learning courses are expected to commit the same amount of time to studying and completing assignments and are assessed on the same learning outcomes as students in equivalent face-to-face courses. - Credits awarded for online or distance learning courses are the same as those awarded for equivalent face-to-face courses. - ◆ Faculty who teach online or distance learning courses hold the same credentials and possess the same subject area expertise as faculty in equivalent face-to-face courses.
+- ◆ Students in distance learning courses are expected to commit the same amount of time to studying and completing assignments and are assessed on the same learning outcomes as students in equivalent face-to-face courses. - ◆ Credits awarded for distance learning courses are the same as those awarded for equivalent face-to-face courses. - ◆ Faculty who teach distance learning courses hold the same credentials and possess the same subject area expertise as faculty in equivalent face-to-face courses.
 Faculty members who teach these courses are expected to be proficient in delivering online instruction.

-Characteristics of Successful Students in Online or Distance Learning
+Characteristics of Successful Students in Distance Learning Courses

-While an online or distance learning course can be convenient for a student juggling multiple responsibilities outside of school and can allow flexibility in completing coursework, online or distance learning courses may not be the best option for every student.
+While a distance learning course can be convenient for a student juggling multiple responsibilities outside of school and can allow flexibility in completing coursework, distance learning courses may not be the best option for every student.
 Consider the following list of traits traditionally associated with online learning success when deciding on online option:

-- ♦ Independent Learner: self-regulates course involvement to meet requirements. - ◆ Time management: completes course activities in a timely manner, does not procrastinate; creates a schedule of course activities to manage time effectively. - Reading and communication skills: has a good grasp of the written word as a large majority of online learning occurs through forum postings, emails, assignments and other features. - ◆ Technology access and skills: has regular, unimpeded access to a computer with reliable high-speed Internet access; is proficient in using computer programs such as Microsoft Word, using course delivery systems such as Moodle Open LMS, and using the Internet for research and learning.

-♦ Motivated and goal-oriented: self-selects objectives and uses organizational tools to stay on track.
+- ♦ Independent Learner: self-regulates course involvement to meet requirements. - ◆ Time management: completes course activities in a timely manner, does not procrastinate; creates a schedule of course activities to manage time effectively. - Reading and communication skills: has a good grasp of the written word as a large majority of online learning occurs through forum postings, emails, assignments and other features. - Technology access and skills: has regular, unimpeded access to a computer with reliable high-speed Internet access; is proficient in using computer programs such as Microsoft Word, using course delivery systems such as the LMS, and using the Internet for research and learning. - ◆ Motivated and goal-oriented: self-selects objectives and uses organizational tools to stay on track.

-Students who enroll in an online /Internet, hybrid, blended, or HyFlex class are also encouraged to complete the online Moodle Student Orientation.
-MCC's Online Distance Learning Department is available to assist students with supplemental Moodle orientation and troubleshooting.
+Students who enroll in an online, hybrid, blended, or HyFlex class are also encouraged to complete the online Moodle Student Orientation.
+MCC's Distance Learning Department is available to assist students with supplemental Moodle orientation and troubleshooting.
 Please email distancelearning@martincc.edu for assistance.

-Student Responsibilities in Online or Distance Learning Courses
+Student Responsibilities in Distance Learning Courses

-While online or distance learning courses allow students flexibility in completing course work, these courses are not self-paced.
-A student in an online or distance learning course is expected to complete assignments regularly and by assigned due dates, just as in a face-to-face course.
+While distance learning courses allow students flexibility in completing course work, these courses are not self-paced.
+A student in a distance learning course is expected to complete assignments regularly and by assigned due dates, just as in a face-to-face course.

-A student in an online or distance learning course is expected to "attend" class regularly.
+A student in a distance learning course is expected to "attend" class regularly.
 These courses begin on the first day of the semester and run according to the MCC Academic Calendar schedule, just as face-to-face classes do.
 A student in an online course must complete an enrollment assignment (designated by the instructor) during the first ten percent (10%) of a course to be considered enrolled in the class.
 If a student does not complete the enrollment assignment by the census date, the student will be dropped from the class.